storyblok/getting-started/nextjs/README.md

 # Getting Started - Next.js edition

-This is example `Hello World` project built with Storyblok and Next.js.
+This is a `Hello World` example project built with Storyblok and Next.js.

-> To get better understanding of this project and how it works, read our [Getting Started guide](https://www.storyblok.com/docs/guide/getting-started).
+> To get better understanding of this project and how it works, read our [Getting Started guide](https://www.storyblok.com/docs/guide/getting-started/?utm_source=github.com&utm_medium=readme&utm_campaign=getting-started).

 ## Codesandbox